 1) enroll in the Roosevelt student plan or

 2) waive the insurance because they have equivalent coverage.

 The charge will appear on your student account until you waive before the advertised deadline.
 You must successfully complete the online waiver application to be successfully waived from this requirement.
 Visit www.studentinsurance.com/Schools/IL/ROOSEVELT/ to complete the online waiver application.
 If you do not complete the waiver or you are not approved by the deadline, you will be automatically enrolled in the plan.
 The application process may take up to business 10 days.

 Enrollment and waiver periods end a few weeks after the start of each term.
-The deadline to enroll for Fall is September 9, 2013 (note: College of Pharmacy students have a different deadline - refer to the insurance plan website for information).
+Note: College of Pharmacy students have a different deadline; please refer to the insurance plan website for information.
 For more details about the plan benefits available to enrolled Roosevelt students, visit www.studentinsurance.com/Schools/IL/ROOSEVELT.

 Student health insurance brochures are available in Auditorium Room 204 or Schaumburg Room 125.
 If you have questions about health insurance or you need assistance with your Roosevelt student health plan, please contact Student Services at 312-341-3525 or visit Auditorium Room 204.